drscream/nic-cz-dns-crawler/README.md

 The free `GeoLite2-Country` seems to be a bit inaccurate, especially for IPv6 (it places some CZ.NIC nameservers in Ukraine etc.).

-### Getting additional DNS records:
+### Getting additional DNS resource records:

-You can easily get some additional records (for the 2nd level domain) which aren't included in the crawler by default:
+You can easily get some additional RRs (for the 2nd level domain) which aren't included in the crawler by default:

 ```yaml
 dns: